How Many Calories Do You Burn Walking Per Mile or Kilometer?

 Based On Speed

-Once you know your walking speed, it will be easier to determine the calories burned per mile based on your body weight.
+Once you know your walking speed, it will be easier to determine your MET and calories burned.
 There are also several online calculators that can help you determine the number of calories burned using your speed.

 Calories Burned Per Mile at a Pace of 2.5 to 3.5 mph (Flat Surface)